Advanced: A user-defined algebra

 // g1 * g2 -> -g2 * g1 + 2\eta(g1, g2)

-// Do g1 and g2 have the same indices?
+// Do g1 and g2 have the same index?

 bool diag = base::equal(g2);